eddiemoore/angular-spotify/README.md

 ```

 ####Check Current User’s Saved Tracks
 Check if one or more tracks is already saved in the current Spotify user’s “Your Music” library.
+Requires the ```user-library-read``` scope.
 ```javascript
 Spotify.userTracksContains('comma separated string or array of spotify track ids');
 ```